Rabbits with a congenital splay-leg

 Treatment

-There is no treatment for splay-leg, so each case should be evaluated on an individual basis.
-Indeed, rabbits showing light deformities can move around quite well and thus have a good quality of life.
-In other cases, amputation of the affected limb may be considered.
-For rabbits severely affected by splay-leg, euthanasia may be overweighed.
+There is currently no treatment available for splay-leg, so each case should be evaluated on an individual basis.
+Rabbits exhibiting minor deformities can often move around quite well and maintain a satisfactory quality of life.
+In certain cases, amputation of the affected limb may be a viable option.
+In cases of severe splay-leg affliction in rabbits, the possibility of euthanasia should be considered.

-Secondary skin complications may develop, in areas that wear the body weight.
+Secondary skin complications may develop in areas that bear the body's weight.
 Skin ulceration (sore lesions) and pododermatis are most frequently observed.

 Kate Jenkins